Lapo Pistelli

-Lapo Pistelli (born 20 June 1964, in Florence) is an Italian politician and Member of theChamber of Deputies of the Italian Parliament, elected for the Italian Democratic Party.
+Lapo Pistelli (born 20 June 1964, in Florence) is an Italian politician and Member of the Chamber of Deputies of the Italian Parliament, elected for the Italian Democratic Party.
 In the Italian Democratic Party, he is the Head of the Foreign Affairs and International Relations Department.

 He is the son of Nicola Pistelli (1929–64), a Christian Democrat politician.

 Biography

 Graduated in Political Science and International Relations at the University of Florence (1988), Pistelli started his political career in the Christian Democracy (Democrazia Cristiana) as Responsible for the foreign affairs office of the Christian Democrat Youth Movement (1987–1991) becoming, in the following years, Member of the secretariat and directorate (1995–1999) and coordinator of the national secretariat (1999–2001) of the Italian People's Party (Partito Popolare), and member of the executive and official responsible for foreign affairs (2001–2004) of the Democracy is Freedom – The Daisy (La Margherita) party.

 In 1996, after serving as municipal councillor of Florence (1990–1995), he is elected as a Member of the Chamber of Deputies of Italy with The Olive Tree political coalition (l'Ulivo) (1996–2001), and is confirmed Deputy also in the subsequent legislature (2001–2004), operating as a member of the Committee on Foreign Affairs and member of the OSCE Parliamentary Assembly (2001–2004).

 In 2004 he was elected as a member of the European Parliament (2004–2008), where he served as Head of the Italian Delegation, as the vice-chairman of the Alliance of Liberals and Democrats for Europe and as a member of two Committees (Foreign Affairs and Financial and Economic Affairs).

 In 2007, with the foundation of the Italian Democratic Party (Partito Democratico), he became a member of the national executive of the Party with the role of responsible for Foreign Affairs, and in 2008 he was elected to the Italian Parliament.
 At present, he is a member of the III Committee (Foreign Affairs) of the Chamber of Deputies.